 Who We Are

-Our community, our Sangha, is made of individuals and families from Ann Arbor and the surrounding areas.
+Our community, our Sangha, is made of individuals and families, and we are based in the Ann Arbor, Michigan, area.
 We strive to be inclusive, open to people of all ages, backgrounds, and experience.
 Still Mountain is a member-driven organization governed by a Board of Directors, Teacher Council, and the Sangha at large.